opendilab/DI-engine-docs/source/hands_on/td3.rst

 ---------------------------
 TD3 proposes a clipped Double Q-learning variant which leverages the notion that a value estimate suffering from overestimation bias can be used as an approximate upper-bound to the true value estimate.
 TD3 shows that target networks, a common approach in deep Q-learning methods, are critical for variance reduction by reducing the accumulation of errors.

-First, to address the coupling of value and policy, TD3 proposes delaying policy updates until the value estimate is as small as possible.
+Firstly, to address the coupling of value and policy, TD3 proposes delaying policy updates until the value estimate is as small as possible.
 Therefore, TD3 only updates the policy and target networks after a ﬁxed number of updates :math:`d` to the critic.
 We implement Policy Updates Delay through configuring ``learn.actor_update_freq``.

-Second, the target update of Clipped Double Q-learning algorithm is as follows:
+Secondly, the target update of Clipped Double Q-learning algorithm is as follows:

 .. math::
     y_{1}=r+\gamma \min _{i=1,2} Q_{\theta_{i}^{\prime}}\left(s^{\prime}, \pi_{\phi_{1}}\left(s^{\prime}\right)\right)